ISISNeutronMuon/MDANSE-Examples/tutorials/tutorial5-hydrodynamics/README.md

 This tutorial will show you:
 * how to run an analysis related to the coherent scattering
+* how to run an analysis related to the current correlation function

 **Questions** will be asked in different sections of this tutorial.
 The **answers** will be provided